Staging and prognosis for non-Hodgkin lymphoma

 Most people who are treated for non-Hodgkin lymphoma go into remission after treatment.
 Remission means the symptoms of cancer have decreased or disappeared and there is no evidence of disease on physical examination or imaging tests.
 During remission, you will need regular check-ups to ensure that you are still healthy and the cancer hasn’t returned.

-People may experience multiple episodes (recurrences) of the disease during their lifetime, meaning they go in and out of remission.
+People may experience multiple episodes (relapses) of the disease during their lifetime, meaning they go in and out of remission.
 Learn more about treatment for relapsed lymphoma.

 Download a PDF booklet on this topic.